faradayfan/node-ES6-patterns/README.md

 # Node ES6 Patterns
+*Disclaimer: This is a work in progress and a work of opinion.
+These are the patterns I have found to be most helpful for keeping my work organized and maintanable.
+If you feel anything I have written is wrong or could be done in a better way, feel free to recomend changes.
+Do not be offended if I choose not to implement suggestions.*

 This is a node project that has a few patterns I like to follow to keep my projects organized.

 ## Setup